klatter136/Project-4/README.md

 <h2>Project Description</h2>

 For this project, I am using CloudFormation to deploy a solution to 2 simple scenarios.
+This project has been invaluable in getting me familiar with IaC.

 <img width="846" height="328" alt="image" src="https://github.com/user-attachments/assets/f9f133a1-a112-4424-8f95-9cd2e3b56cde" />